-and so near will I be, That your best friends shall wish I had been further.
+Caesar, I will.
+And so near will I be That your best friends shall wish I had been further.

-Good friends, go in, and taste some wine with me; And we, like friends, will straightway go together.
+Good friends, go in and taste some wine with me, And we like friends will straightway go together.

-[Aside] That every like is not the same, O Caesar, The heart of Brutus yearns to think upon!
+That every like is not the same, O Caesar,(135) The heart of Brutus yearns to think upon!

-SCENE III.
-A street near the Capitol.
+[A street near the Capitol.]

-Enter ARTEMIDORUS, reading a paper
+Enter Artemidorus, [reading paper.]

-'Caesar, beware of Brutus; take heed of Cassius; come not near Casca; have an eye to Cinna, trust not Trebonius: mark well Metellus Cimber: Decius Brutus loves thee not: thou hast wronged Caius Ligarius.
-There is but one mind in all these men, and it is bent against Caesar.
-If thou beest not immortal, look about you: security gives way to conspiracy.
+"Caesar, beware of Brutus; take heed of Cassius; come not near Casca; have an eye to Cinna; trust not Trebonius; mark it well Metellus Cimber; Decius Brutus loves thee not; thou hast wronged Caius Ligarius.
+There is but one mind in all these men, and it is bent against Caesar.(5) If thou beest not immortal, look about you.
+Security gives way to conspiracy.
 The mighty gods defend thee!
-Thy lover, 'ARTEMIDORUS.'
+Thy lover, Artemidorus."

-Here will I stand till Caesar pass along, And as a suitor will I give him this.
+Here will I stand till Caesar pass along, And as a suitor will I give him this.(10)

 My heart laments that virtue cannot live Out of the teeth of emulation.
-If thou read this, O Caesar, thou mayst live; If not, the Fates with traitors do contrive.
+If thou read this, O Caesar, thou mayest live; If not, the Fates with traitors do contrive.

+Scene IV

-SCENE IV.
-Another part of the same street, before the house of BRUTUS.
+[Another part of the same street, before the house of Brutus.]